Steps to Enroll

 You can complete your application by signing in with your email and password.

 The COTC application is not the same as a selective healthcare application.
+See instructions below for applying to a selective healthcare program.

 2. Set up your COTC email and student account.